 Your monitor’s gamma tells you its pixels’ luminance at every brightness level, from 0-100%.
 Lower gamma makes shadows looks brighter and can result in a flatter, washed out image, where it's harder to see brighter highlights.
 Higher gamma can make it harder to see details in shadows.
 Some monitors offer different gamma modes, allowing you to tweak image quality to your preference.
 The standard for the sRGB color space, however, is a value of 2.2.

-Gamma is important because monitors with poor gamma can either crush detail at various points or wash it out, making the entire picture appear flat and dull.
+Gamma is important because it affects the appearance of dark areas, like blacks and shadows and midtones, as well as highlights.
+Monitors with poor gamma can either crush detail at various points or wash it out, making the entire picture appear flat and dull.
 Proper gamma leads to more depth and realism and a more three-dimensional image.

 In our monitor reviews, we’ll show you gamma charts like the one above, with the x axis representing different brightness levels.
 The yellow line represents 2.2 gamma value.
 The closer the gray line conforms to the yellow line, the better.